freqtrade/freqtrade/docs/strategy-customization.md

 #### Get data for non-tradeable pairs

 Data for additional, informative pairs (reference pairs) can be beneficial for some strategies.
-Ohlcv data for these pairs will be downloaded as part of the regular whitelist refresh process and is available via `DataProvider` just as other pairs (see above).
+Ohlcv data for these pairs will be downloaded as part of the regular whitelist refresh process and is available via `DataProvider` just as other pairs (see below).
 These parts will **not** be traded unless they are also specified in the pair whitelist, or have been selected by Dynamic Whitelisting.

 The pairs need to be specified as tuples in the format `("pair", "interval")`, with pair as the first and time interval as the second argument.